The U.S. extended the COVID-19 public health emergency once again, delaying the Medicaid redetermination trigger.

 A crucial first step to redetermination?
 Reaching members where they are and explaining why it is so important for them to complete.
 Here are 3 tips for easing the redetermination process and keeping more members enrolled.

-1. Don’t wait for a “post-COVID world”; start planning your member engagement outreach now
+1. Don’t wait: start planning your member engagement outreach now

-Though the public health emergency was recently extended, plans should use this time to prepare their recertification outreach strategies.
-Effectively reaching millions, or even thousands, of members is hard work, but plans don’t have to do it on their own.
-Find a trusted partner now to help you start building targeted outreach lists, create messages and supporting materials, and identify which outreach channels you’ll use.
-Preparing all of these things before the emergency period ends means you will hit the ground running when the time comes.
+Time is ticking!
+Use this time to prepare recertification outreach strategies.
+Effectively reaching millions, or even thousands, of members is challenging, but you don’t have to do it alone.
+Find a trusted partner now to start building targeted outreach lists, create messages and supporting materials, and identify which outreach channels you’ll use.
+Preparing these things now–before the emergency period ends–means you will be ready when the time comes in January.

-2. Use data to identify members at high-risk of losing coverage
+2. Customize your outreach: data can help you identify members at high-risk of losing coverage

-It’s always been a challenge to get members to recertify, but some members are at higher risk for not completing their recertification and losing their coverage than others.
-The right partner can help you identify these high-risk members by augmenting your clinical and claims data with SDOH and predictive models that consider predictors like education level, credit score or home ownership.
-With this information you can create prioritized lists for additional targeted outreach.
-For example, predictive models will indicate that Maria is likely to complete the process after one outreach, while Sarah needs an additional phone call or text message reminder to take action.
+It’s always been a challenge to get members to recertify, but some members are at higher risk for losing their coverage than others.
+The right partner can help you supplement your claims and clinical data to identify high-risk members with SDOH and consider predictors like education level, credit score or home ownership.
+With this information you can save time by creating prioritized lists for targeted outreach.
+For example, predictive models will indicate that Maria is likely to complete the process after one outreach, while Sarah needs an additional phone call or text message reminder to act.

-Reaching and engaging Medicaid members is a long-standing challenge, but it’s something Welltok, now a Virgin Pulse company, has specialized in for over a decade.
-We have the data, analytics, and multi-channel outreach, as well as expert strategists on staff to help you design outreach campaigns to ease the upcoming recertification process.
+Reaching and engaging Medicaid members is a long-standing challenge, but it’s something Virgin Pulse has specialized in for over a decade.
+We have the data, analytics, multi-channel outreach, and expert strategists on staff to help you design outreach campaigns to ease the upcoming recertification process.
 Want to learn more?
 Let’s talk!